cocos/cocos-docs/en/editor/publish/android/build-example.md

                 - Auto-detect proxy settings：

-                    In the Settings panel of Android Studio, navigate to the HTTP Proxy and select the **Auto-detect proxy settings** option, and then input the mirror links blow.
+                    In the Settings panel of Android Studio, navigate to the HTTP Proxy and select the **Auto-detect proxy settings** option, and then input the mirror links below.

                     ![http-proxy.png](images/http-proxy.png)

             - Optional mirrors：

-                Here are some alternative mirrors for the Android SDK and Gradle than can help developers resolve download issues when downloading failed from the official website.
-However, if  these mirrors dot not work, you may need to search for other mirrors.
+                Here are some alternative mirrors for the Android SDK and Gradle that can help developers resolve download issues when downloading failed from the official website.
+However, if these mirrors do not work, you may need to search for other mirrors.

                 | Mirror   | Address                                                |
                 | :------- | :----------------------------------------------------- |